melezhik/swat/README.md

 * `debug` - enable swat debugging

-    * Debugging information is stored at swat.log file at current working directory

-    * Increasing debug value results in more low level information appeared at log file
+    * Increasing debug value results in more low level information appeared at output

     * Default value is 0, which means no debugging

     * Possible values: 0,1,2,3

 * `debug_bytes` - number of bytes of http response to be dumped out when debug is on. default value is \`500'.

 * `match_l` - in TAP output truncate matching strings to {match_l} bytes;  default value is \`40'.